demisjohn/ASML_JobCreator/README.md

     MetalLyr.expose_Image(Res, Energy=21, Focus=-0.10)
     MetalLyr.expose_Image(MA6, Energy=22)

     print(MyJob)    # Print all info about this Job, including Images, Layers etc.

 ### Export the text file:
-    MyJob.export('TestJob_NoAlign.txt')
+    MyJob.export( 'TestJob_NoAlign.txt' )

 The resulting text file can then be imported into the ASML PAS software as a binary job file, with the `pas_import_recipe` command-line tool.

 ## Defaults

 Default values for most options are specified in the file `ASML_JobCreator/Defaults.py`.
-For the UCSB Nanofab PAS 5500/300, this includes settings such as 100mm wafer with flat, 6-inch reticle size, default alignment methods and edge exclusion zones etc.
+For the UCSB Nanofab PAS 5500/300, this includes settings such as 100mm wafer with flat, 6-inch reticle size, default alignment methods and edge exclusion zones etc. Some of these have `set`/`get` methods for manipulating them.

 # Author(s)